-CE3 VMS, called a CE3 data element.
+CE3 VMS uses two types of data elements.
+One is for CE3 VMS native data, which can only be accessed and used by CE3 VMS, called a CE3 data element.
 Another is for data in CE2 VMS that CE3 VMS exposes through a CE3/CE2 data element.
-The CE3/CE2 data elements transform the less anthropomorphic CE2 data elements into a data structure according to NS principles.
-The CE2 data element will be aggregating a certain amount of CE3/CE2 data elements.
-Figure 5 shows an example modelled in ArchiMate.
+According to NS principles, the CE3/CE2 data elements transform the less anthropomorphic CE2 data elements into a data structure.
+The CE2 data element will aggregate a certain amount of CE3/CE2 data elements.
+Figure 6 shows an example modelled in ArchiMate.
 The diagram shows a data object d_A_CE2 that is an aggregation of d_a1_CE3/CE2, d_a2_CE3/CE2 and d_a3_CE3/CE2, and accessible via CE2 and CE3, while data object d_b_CE3 is only accessible via CE3.
 Transformers are used to convert the CE2 data object and CE2/CE3 data objects.

-Fig. 5.
+Fig. 6.
 Transformation of data objects between CE2 and CE3.